open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ```
 ### Backend

-If you run OTel collector in GCP VM you are likely to need to create VPC access connector to be able to send traces.
-See https://cloud.google.com/vpc/docs/configure-serverless-vpc-access
+If you run OTel collector in GCP VM you are likely to need to [create VPC access connector](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access) to be able to send traces.

 ### Deploy